dbt-labs/docs.getdbt.com/website/docs/terms/elt.md

 ## Further reading

-Check out some of our favorite content about the ELT workflow below:
+Here's some of our favorite content about the ELT workflow:

 - [The Case for the ELT Workflow](https://www.getdbt.com/analytics-engineering/case-for-elt-workflow/)
 - [A Love Letter to ELT Tools](https://www.getdbt.com/analytics-engineering/etl-tools-a-love-letter/)